Things you do every day that cause wrinkles

 Sipping through a straw

 Yes, even a sip from a straw can take a toll on your skin.
 Frequently pursing your lips disturbs the skin around your mouth, leading eventually to wrinkles around your mouth.
-Dr. Kroiss recommends going sans straw where you can.
+Dr. Kroiss recommends going sans straw when you can.
 The same type of wrinkles from using a straw are seen in individuals who smoke.

 When you chew gum, you repeatedly use the muscle in your cheeks.
 If you are an avid gum-chewer, the constant muscle activity causes the collagen to break down – leading to wrinkles in your cheeks and around your mouth.